Learn about the ways Progress Professional Services deploys CI/CD to help OpenEdge customers and how they can benefit your organization.

 CI/CD is part of DevOps, the collection of philosophies, practices, teams and tools designed to significantly improve an organization’s pace of delivering scalable applications and services.
 Developing best practices with DevOps helps ensure efficiencies and extensibility as software platforms expect to support microservices architecture, containers and cloud technologies.

-And not only do CI/CD workflows help your software development team complete tasks and projects more efficiently, but your customers will thank you too.
+And not only do CI/CD workflows help your software development team complete tasks and projects more efficiently, but your customers will benefit too.

 Continuous Integration (CI) is a software engineering methodology where development team members frequently integrate their various projects through automation.
 A software team using CI usually relies on automation tooling, which empowers teams to build, test and merge code seamlessly and without hassle.